Appearance

 - Port conflicts?
 Change ports in

-. - Database/Redis issues?sh
+docker-compose.prod.yml. - Database/Redis issues?sh

 docker compose logs postgres docker compose logs redis